wirepair/autogcd/README.md

 ### Frames
 If you need to search elements (by id or by a selector) of a frame's #document, you'll need to get an Element reference that is the iframe's #document.
-This can be done by doing a tab.GetElementsBySelector("iframe"), iterating over them and calling element.GetFrameDocumentNodeId().
+This can be done by doing a tab.GetElementsBySelector("iframe"), iterating over the results and calling element.GetFrameDocumentNodeId().
 This will return the internal document node id which you can then pass to tab.GetDocumentElementsBySelector(iframeDocNodeId, "#whatever").

 ### Windows
 The major limitation of using the Google Chrome Remote Debugger is when working with windows.
 Since each tab must have the debugger enabled, calls to window.open will open a new window prior to us being able to attach a debugger.
 To get around this, you'll need to get a list of tabs AutoGcd.GetAllTabs(), then call AutoGcd.RefreshTabList() which will connect each tab to an autogcd.Tab.
 You'd then need to reload the tab get begin working with it.